 PSY 250.
 Research Methods (4) This course will cover descriptive and experimental research methods.
 Students will learn to design psychological studies, collect and analyze data and produce APA style manuscripts.
+Prerequisite or corequisite: PSY 263 and PSY 264.

 PSY 263.
 Statistics for the Social Sciences (3) An introduction to the use of statistics as a decision making process.
 Probability theory, descriptive and inferential statistics will be covered.
-Prerequisite: MTH 111 or MTH163 (must pass with a C- or higher).
+Prerequisite or corequisite: PSY 250.

 PSY 264.
 Social Statistics Laboratory (1) An introduction to data analysis using SPSS and APA-style reporting of statistical information.
-Prerequisite or corequisite: PSY 263.
+Prerequisite or corequisite: PSY 263 and PSY 250.